kiffit/Jobsearch_Web_Scraper/Design/Outcome_Summary.md

 ### Core Feature
 - **Automated Job Scraping** – Extracts job listings from multiple job websites and company career pages.
-- **Search & Filtering Options** – Users can customize search criteria such as job title, location, salary, company, and keywords.
+- **Search & Filtering Options** – Users can input job search criteria (title, location, keywords).
-- **Data Organization & Export** – Scraped job listings will be structured and stored in an easily accessible format (CSV, JSON, or database).
+- **Data Organization & Export** – Scraped job listings will be structured and saved in CSV or JSON formats for easy access and analysis.

 ### User Interface (UI) & User Experience (UX)
+- The program will run entirely through the Python terminal.
-- A modern, clean dashboard where users can input their job search parameters and view results.
+- Users will input search parameters via command-line prompts.
-- Search Bar & Filters for refining job listings (e.g., sort by date, salary, location, job type).
-- Data Table with Job Listings, displaying job title, company, location, salary (if available), posting date, and application link.
+- The scraper will retrieve and process job postings, displaying them in a formatted output.
-- Export Button to download job data in CSV or JSON format.
+- Users will be able to export results to a CSV or JSON file for future reference.

-### Backend System & Architecture
-- A scalable backend that efficiently processes job scraping requests and manages data storage.
-- API integrations may be implemented to retrieve data from popular job boards.
-- Database management to store job listings and prevent duplicates.
-- Job scheduling functionality for automated scraping at set intervals.
+- The interface will provide clear instructions and structured output, ensuring ease of use.

 ## Security & Compliance
 ### Security Features
 - **Firewall Protection & CAPTCHA Handling** – Prevents blocking from job websites while maintaining ethical scraping practices.
-- **Data Privacy & Encryption** – Ensures that stored job data is protected from unauthorized access.
+- **Data Privacy & Responsible Data Handling** – Ensures that stored job data is protected from unauthorized access.

 ### Compliance Measures
 - **Respecting Website Terms of Service** – The scraper will follow best practices to avoid violating website policies.
-- **Secure Data Storage** – Prevents unauthorized data leaks or breaches.
+- **Responsible Data Handling** – The system will only store job listing data and will not collect personal or sensitive user information.

 ## Stability & Reliability
 ### Feature Freeze (March 5th)